omarkohl/rationality-freiburg.de/website/content/events/2026-11-06-scrabble/_index.md

 discussion rounds so that everyone feels comfortable participating.
 The primary language is English.

-This meetup will be hosted by Omar.
+This meetup will be hosted by Matthias.

 There will be snacks and drinks.